Every year medical school applicants ask a question that goes something like this:

 “I haven’t heard back from medical schools, what does this mean?”

-In this article, This is Why You Haven’t Heard Back From Medical Schools, we will go over the admissions timeline.
+In this article, This is Why You Haven’t Heard Back From Medical Schools: 2 Tips to Improve Your Chances of Getting Accepted, we will go over the admissions timeline.
 You will learn why it can take so long to receive an admissions decision.
-And, you will learn two tips to improve your chances of getting accepted.
+And, I will share two tips to improve your chances of getting accepted.

 Did you know medical schools (MD schools in the US) receive an average of nearly 6,000 applications per year?